 In the capital, Reykjavik:

-In an effort to address the housing shortage, the government announced in June 2017 that it would increase housing subsidies and the availability of land in the market.
-The new measure include:
+Earlier, the government announced that it would increase housing subsidies and the availability of land in the market.
+The measure includes:

 - Selling of a considerable area of government-owned land to Reykjavik City Council for construction;

 - Deregulation of housing and planning standards to speed up new residential construction;